 I am clearly on a Boursin kick at the moment, and it’s because it takes any dish instantly to the next level.
 If you love cream sauce, and you love lemon, you really need to give this recipe a go!
 A few years ago my mom started incorporating Boursin into her pasta dishes and since then, I have done the same.
 It’s such an easy way to add flavour and creaminess to any sauce.

-Lemon & Boursin Pasta
+Creamy Lemon and Boursin Pasta

 Ingredients